 BL.INK supports deep linking, mobile deep linking, and all types of URL protocols across all of our plans.
 Shorten any link to send visitors directly to the right place.

 What is deep linking?

 Deep linking means linking directly to where users would like their visitors to go.
-Whether that is directly to a specific page in a website, or location within an app, BL.INK’s short links can support it.
+Whether that is to a specific page in a website, or location within an app, BL.INK’s short links can support it.

 Deep linking in a web browser takes a user to a specific place on a website.

 Let’s break it down further.
 A domain is like a home address.
-Users may type in an address to a GPS, and the GPS would guide you to the home.
+Users may type in an address to a GPS, and the GPS would guide them to the home.
 But if that user needs to be inside the living room of that home, the GPS cannot take them there.

 With deep linking, users can take their visitors directly to the living room.

 For example, https://www.bl.ink is BL.INK’s domain, or “home address”.
 It is not a deep link.
 However, https://www.bl.ink/pricing is a deep link.
 If clicked, this URL would take visitors to BL.INK’s pricing page, or “living room”.

 BL.INK offers the ability to shorten URLs like https://www.bl.ink/pricing using our shared b.link domain or a domain a user owns.